arbor-sim/arbor/doc/concepts/cell.rst

     ========================  ===========================================================
     Cell Kind                 Description
     ========================  ===========================================================
-    **cable**                 Cell with morphology described by branching 1D cable segments and user configurable mechanisms.
+    **Cable cell**            Cell with morphology described by branching 1D cable segments and user configurable dynamics.
-    **lif**                   Single-compartment no-mechanism leaky integrate-and-fire
+    **LIF cell**              Single-compartment no-mechanism leaky integrate-and-fire
                               neuron.
-    **spiking**               Proxy cell that generates spikes from a user-supplied time sequence.
+    **Spiking cell**          Proxy cell that generates spikes from a user-supplied time sequence.
-    **benchmark**             Proxy cell used for benchmarking (developer use only).
+    **Benchmark cell**        Proxy cell used for benchmarking (developer use only).
     ========================  ===========================================================

 .. _model_cable_cell: